MakeSchool-17/ios-app-thesubway/ADD.md

 This app is for people who want to create and host tournaments.
 These can be anyone who likes to organize events.
 It does not matter what their income is.
 ##Experience
+A user wants to create a tournament.
+They plan to make it group stage + knockout stage format.
+They open the app, and sign-up with their name, email, and password.
+-Afterward, they receive a confirmation email.
+-Then they log in using their email address, and password.
+-They create a tournament pressing the plus button.
+-They select group stage + knockout from the dropdown menu.
+-They name it "MyTournament1", and add 15 entrants into tournament.
+-The tournament generates 4 groups-of-4.
+However, since there are only 15 teams, marks one of the slots as "--leave empty--", then fills each remaining slot with one randomly chosen entrant.
+-The user decides to change the entrants around a little, before completing the groupStage setup.
+-The user is then taken to the knockout stage setup page.
+The default is:
+A1 vs B2, C1 vs D2, A2 vs B1, C2 vs D1.
+-User wants only 7 teams to qualify for this stage.
+So they change:
+C1 vs D2
+to
+C1 vs --bye--
+-The user wants a 3rd place match, so they will leave the "3rd place consolation?" box checked.
+-The user is now finished, and the tournament is successfully created.

+-The user is now taken back to the tournaments page, where the list now contains their newly created tournament.
+They tap that tournament.
+-The group stage of the tournament is opened.
+The user may now enter the scores for the round 1 games.
+If any team is on bye, their scores won't get entered.
+As the scores get entered, the standings update according to the scores.
+-Once the user finishes entering all scores for group stage, the knockout stage begins.
+-As usual, the user will update knockout stage scores.
+The winner of each game advances to the next round.
+The semi-final losers will have a match against each other to determine 3rd place.
+Once the user updates all scores, the tournament is finished, and the final rankings are displayed.

 ##Technical